 More and more seniors turn

 More and more of them lack the means to afford safe, quality housing.

 The need for low-cost housing for seniors is of paramount importance.

 According to the National Low Income Housing Coalition, D.C., Maryland and Virginia need to add around

 living on a very low fixed income.

 More than just a roof over their heads, we provide a multitude of programs and services to enhance their quality of living and help them age with dignity.
 At the same time, we work diligently within affordable housing coalitions to raise the alarm that more development is needed.

 Fellowship Square contracts with the US Department of Housing and Urban Development (HUD) to cover expenses associated with each property including overall property management, mortgages, construction costs, building maintenance, taxes, insurance, and rent subsidies.
 The housing contracts with HUD require Fellowship Square to meet federal regulations pertaining to income profiles of residents.
 Residents’ rents are no more than 30% of their annual income.

-Fellowship Square is making sound investments now and into the future – much-needed upgrades to our aging Hunters Woods Fellowship House, a new building for Lake Anne residents, increasing programs and services for residents, expanding advocacy efforts, and continuing to be equipped for emergency situations that our residents encounter from time to time including food shortages, medical/dental issues, transportation and other urgent needs that are especially challenging for seniors with limited incomes.
+Fellowship Square is making sound investments now and into the future – much-needed upgrades to our aging Hunters Woods Fellowship House, a new building for Lake Anne Fellowship House, increasing programs and services for residents, expanding advocacy efforts, and continuing to be equipped for emergency situations that our residents encounter from time to time including food shortages, medical/dental issues, transportation and other urgent needs that are especially challenging for seniors with limited incomes.